It has been published by Rachit Garg.

 Judgement (Ratio and Obiter)

 In this case, at that time the supreme court had the largest bench ever.
-The ratio of the judgment was 6:5, majority was favouring the petitioners.
+The ratio of the judgment was 6:5, the majority favouring the petitioners.
 The CJI at that time and with other justices (J.C.
 Shah, S.M.
 Sikri, J.M.
 Shelat, C.A.
 Vaidiyalingam) wrote the majority opinion.
 Justice Hidayatullah agreed with CJI Subba Rao and therefore he wrote a separate opinion.
 Whereas Justices K.N.
 Wanchoo, Vishistha Bhargava and G.K Mitter they all wrote single minority opinion and justices R.S.
 Bachawat & V. Ramaswami wrote separate minority opinions.

 The majority said that the parliament has no right to amend the fundamental rights.
 These are fundamental rights are kept beyond the reach of parliamentary legislation.
-Therefore, to save the democracy from an autocratic actions of the parliament the majority held that parliament cannot amend the fundamental rights enshrined under Part III of the Constitution of India The majority said that fundamental rights are the same as natural rights.
+Therefore, to save the democracy from the autocratic actions of the parliament the majority held that parliament cannot amend the fundamental rights enshrined under Part III of the Constitution of India The majority said that fundamental rights are the same as natural rights.
 These rights are important for the growth and development of a human being.

 Critical Analysis of the Judgement

 If a law made by Parliament or the state legislatures violates any provision of the Constitution, the Supreme Court has the power to declare such a law invalid, unconstitutional or ultra vires.
 This check notwithstanding, the founding fathers wanted the Constitution to be an adaptable document rather than a rigid framework for governance.
-They wanted it to be a flexible document which can adjust or adapt itself according to the changing situations.
+They wanted it to be a flexible document that can adjust or adapt itself according to the changing situations.

 Parliament was invested with the power to amend the Constitution.
 Article 368 of the Constitution gives the impression that Parliament’s amending powers are absolute and encompass all parts of the document.
 But the Supreme Court has acted as a brake to the legislative enthusiasm of Parliament ever since independence.
 With the intention of preserving the original ideals envisioned by the constitution-makers, the apex court pronounced that Parliament could not twist, damage or alter the basic features of the Constitution under the pretext of amending it.
 The phrase ‘basic structure’ itself cannot be found in the Constitution.
 The Supreme Court recognised this concept for the first time in the historic Kesavananda Bharati case in 1973.